USMAI-Library-Consortium/sru-queryer/readme.md

 `from sru_queryer import SearchRetrieve`

 Now, for the class which you'll likely use the most - the SearchRetrieve class.
 Whereas SRUUtil deals with configuration, SearchRetrieve only deals with one specific query.
-It takes an instance of SRUUtil for the purposes of validation.
+It takes an instance of SRUConfiguration for the purposes of validation.

 #### USAGE